mozilla/zamboni/docs/api/topics/apps.rst

     :type icons: object
     :param id: The app ID.
     :type id: int
+    :param is_disabled: Boolean indicating whether the app is disabled or not.
+    :type is_disabled: boolean
     :param is_packaged: Boolean indicating whether the app is packaged or not.
     :type is_packaged: boolean
     :param manifest_url: URL for the app manifest.
 If the app is not an hosted